HomeClass GuideElemental Shaman PvP Guide - The War Within 11.1 PvP Guide

 We also obtain Icefury built into our rotation, which can occasionally proc from Lava Burst, and in combination with Fusion of Elements we can send an Elemental Blast on our next Nature and Fire ability after using Icefury.
 Lastly, we obtain two new PvP talents; Totem of Wrath and Shamanism.
 Totem of Wrath is essentially the same as Skyfury Totem without much change, but Shamanism is a completely new talent Elemental Shamans receive that makes Heroism a usable cooldown in arena every minute.
 You’ll commonly apply this on your teammate to apply a Haste buff to them and yourself every other Primordial Wave.
 This makes your burst windows quite deadly.

 Now, to address the most dramatic change in The War Within, we have Hero talents with two trees to choose from.
 These are Farseer and Stormbringer.
-With Stormbringer being quite lackluster in its effectiveness, we will solely cover what we gain out of Farseer.

 Skill Capped members gain access to specialized video tutorials from the world’s best pro players, with courses available for every class.
 Sign up today for a special 5% discount and start mastering WoW PvP with our engaging and informative content and take advantage of our 400 rating gain guarantee where we guarantee you’ll see improvement or get your money back.